Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 8. Thoughts of Death or Suicide

 People with depression may be preoccupied with thoughts of death.
-Even if they do not actually want to die, these thoughts can be intrusive and overpowering.
+Even if they don’t actually want to die, these thoughts can be intrusive and overpowering.
 They may obsess over bad things happening to themselves or to people they love or have frequent dreams of dying.

 Depression may also cause a person to think of suicide or self-harm.
 If a person mentions wanting to die, take them seriously.
-Do not assume this is a cry for attention or try to demean their feelings.
+Don’t assume this is a cry for attention or try to demean their feelings.
 Instead, seek emergency help for a loved one in crisis.
-Contact the Suicide Lifeline online or by dialing 988 on your phone.
+Contact the 988 Suicide & Crisis Lifeline online or dial 988 on your phone.

 How to Help a Loved One with Depression